k8spin/grafana-multi-tenant-operator/README.md

 Built with [kopf](https://github.com/zalando-incubator/kopf)

-## Quick start
+## Quickstart

-The [quick start](docs/QUICK_START.md) guide walks through the process of setting up RBAC, operator deployment and creating a Grafana Organization with an associated User.
+The [quickstart](docs/QUICKSTART.md) guide walks through the process of setting up RBAC, operator deployment and creating a Grafana Organization with an associated User.